skytreader/pytheas/readme.markdown

 Q: What are Pytheas' reserved commands?
 A: Coming soon...

+### concurrency

+Q: Can I run two (or more) Pytheas objects from a single process?
+A: Yes of course.
+You then have to use GEvent.
+In a nutshell, make greenlets out of every `Pytheas.run` that you want then just invoke `gevent.joinall`.

 ## caveat emptor

 Wanted: more tests.
 Never used in production anywhere.
 Very proof-of-concept.